Multipartite entanglement from ditstrings for 1+1D systems: Multipartite Qudit Hilbert Space

 This reduced Shannon entropy will then be used in the quantity to approximate the von Neumann entanglement entropy, the mutual information of the ``experimental'' probabilities:

-The mutual information informs us how much would be learned about $B$ by learning what $A$ is, or vice versa \cite{witten_inforev}, which naturally falls into line with the thinking of entanglement entropy as a way of quantifying the quantum relationship between partitionings of a system.
-At this point it should be clear that based on how both the bipartite entanglement and mutual information are defined, that the entanglement of a region with its complement is the same as the entanglement of a complement with the region, meaning $S_R=S_{\bar{R}}$.
+The mutual information informs us how much would be learned about $\bar{R}$ by learning what $R$ is, or vice versa \cite{witten_inforev}, which naturally falls into line with the thinking of entanglement entropy as a way of quantifying the quantum relationship between partitionings of a system.
+At this point, it should be clear that based on how the bipartite entanglement is defined, the entanglement of a region with its complement is the same as the entanglement of a complement with the region, meaning $S_R=S_{\bar{R}}$.
+However, as evident from its definition, the reduced Shannon entropy does not guarantee the same, meaning $H_R \neq H_{\bar{R}}$.

+The multipartite case is simply an extension of the bipartite case, which we have handled generally until now.
+One can treat a system multipartitioned as a combination of bipartitions.
+This follows naturally from the idea that $S_R=S_{\bar{R}}$.
+So, by finding a handful of individual bipartite entropies for a system, we can implicitly find those of the complements.
+We show examples of this up to the case we primarily consider in this work, a multipartite system in four parts, in Tab. \ref{tab:multip_parts}.

+According to the Holevo bound, each one of these von Neumann bipartite entanglement entropies are bounded below by their mutual information equivalents.
+However, if we were to add or subtract any entanglement entropic quantities, there is no guarantee that their mutual information analogs are bounded in the same way.

-Before moving forward we will establish a few notational choices that have been made for convenience throughout the work.
+Before progressing to the next section, we will establish a few notational choices that have been made for convenience throughout the work.
 First, the von Neumann entanglement entropy of a partition $R$ with the rest of the system will be denoted as $S_R$.
-For the mutual information, we will treat the second partition as implicit, i.e. for the mutual information between $A$ and $B$, we will use $I_{AB}=I_{A}=I_{B}$, a notational form matching the entanglement entropy convention.
+For the mutual information, we will treat the second partition as implicit; e.g. for the mutual information between $A$ and $B$, we will use $I_{R\bar{R}}=I_{R}=I_{\bar{R}}$, a notational form matching the entanglement entropy convention.
 Additionally, in the next section we will be introducing entropic quantities which are composed of multiple bipartitions.
 Given that this would require each term to have labeling for all four parts, we will use the implicit notation for the mutual information to prevent equations from being too busy.